-What Is Simple Syrup And Why Should You Use It
+What Is Simple Syrup And Why Should You Use It.

-Do You Need To Use Hot Water To Make Simple Syrup
+Do You Need To Use Hot Water To Make Simple Syrup?

-Shelf Life Of Simple Syrup
+What Is The Shelf Life Of Simple Syrup?

-Simple Syrup Substitutes
+Simple Syrup Substitutes.

 - Stevia: Stevia is around 100x sweeter than regular sugar.
 Try mixing this 1 teaspoon (5 g) powdered stevia or 2 teaspoons (10 mLs) liquid stevia to 2 cups (500 mLs) of water to get a syrup similar to rich simple syrup.

 - Agave syrup: Agave is around 1.5x sweeter than regular sugar.
-Try mixing this 1:1 agave syrup to water to get a syrup similar to rich simple syrup.
+Try mixing this 1:1 agave syrup to water to get a syrup similar to a rich simple syrup.

 - Coconut sugar: Coconut sugar is the exact same sweetness as regular sugar.
-Try mixing this 2:1 coconut sugar to water to get a syrup similar to rich simple syrup.
+Try mixing this 2:1 coconut sugar to water to get a syrup similar to a rich simple syrup.

-Discover what classic cocktails you can make right now with the free and easy to use Vintage American Cocktail app.
+Discover what classic cocktails you can make right now with the ingredients you have.
+Check out the Vintage American Cocktail app.